lukewbecker/telco-churn-project/README.md

 - dependents: 1 = Yes, 0 = No
 - paperless_billing: 1 = Yes, 0 = No
 - is_automatic: dirived from the payment_type column; 1 == auto bank transfer and Credit Card (auto).
 0 == Mailed check and Electronic check.
 Used in explore and model phases.
+- prediction (In the final .csv): 1 = churned, 0 = didn't churn, according to model's predictions.

 ## Initial Hypotheses and Thoughts